tikv/migration/br/README.md

 ## License

-BR is under the Apache 2.0 license.
+TiKV-BR is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE.md) file for details.